 Automated machine learning is arguably the fastest, most efficient way for aerospace original equipment manufacturers (OEMs) and maintainers to accurately predict when parts will fail and position replacements where needed.
 This improves operational performance for rotorcraft and fixed-wing fleets while reducing costs for civil and military operators.

 Traditional machine learning teaches a computer to isolate valuable data by identifying trends and patterns as part of predictive analysis.
 Automated machine learning takes these traditional machine learning algorithms and automatically determines which of them best fits your data and use case.
 Organizations can more fully take advantage of machine learning technology by automating it.
 For example, in the aerospace industry, automation can speed up the process of identifying and mitigating future component failures exponentially.

 How Automation Improves Machine Learning

-Today, for the most part, aerospace manufacturers manually develop the machine learning algorithms that help them predict component failures on aircraft.
-Data scientists assess terabytes of data coming off an aircraft to build an algorithm to accurately predict a failure.
+Today, for the most part, aerospace manufacturers manually develop machine learning algorithms that help them predict component failures on aircraft.
+Data scientists assess terabytes of data coming off an aircraft to build an algorithm to predict a failure accurately.